Azure-Samples/durable-functions-order-processing-python/README.md

 1) Open the *order_processor* folder in a new terminal
 2) Open VS Code by entering `code .` in the terminal
+3) Start Azurite by opening the command template and searching for `Azurite: Start`
-3) Press Run/Debug (F5) to run in the debugger
+4) Press Run/Debug (F5) to run in the debugger
-4) Use same approach above to start an orchestration instance and check its status.
+5) Use same approach above to start an orchestration instance and check its status.

 ## Provision the solution on Azure